 Once the procedures are agreed, execution follows ISRS 4400.24 through 4400.28.
 Each procedure is performed exactly as described in the engagement terms.
 If a procedure cannot be performed as described (because the information doesn’t exist, or access is restricted), ISRS 4400.27 requires you to either agree on an alternative procedure with the engaging party or note in the report that the procedure could not be performed and explain why.

 The quality of your findings depends entirely on the quality of the procedure descriptions.
-A procedure that says "check whether payroll costs are reasonable" will produce a finding like "we reviewed the payroll costs and found them reasonable," which is an opinion, not a finding.
-A procedure that says "recalculate gross salary costs for the 10 highest-paid employees by multiplying monthly salary per employment contract by 12 and compare to the payroll register total" produces a finding like "for 9 of 10 employees, the recalculated annual salary agreed to the payroll register; for 1 employee (Employee ID 4412), the recalculated annual salary was €78,000 versus the payroll register amount of €84,500, a difference of €6,500."
+A procedure that says “check whether payroll costs are reasonable” will produce a finding like “we reviewed the payroll costs and found them reasonable,” which is an opinion, not a finding.
+A procedure that says “recalculate gross salary costs for the 10 highest-paid employees by multiplying monthly salary per employment contract by 12 and compare to the payroll register total” produces a finding like “for 9 of 10 employees, the recalculated annual salary agreed to the payroll register.
+For 1 employee (Employee ID 4412), the recalculated annual salary was €78,000 versus the payroll register amount of €84,500, a difference of €6,500.”
 The first is useless.
 The second is defensible.
+This is the finding that generates the most RNs in file review.

-ISRS 4400.25 adds a requirement that practitioners sometimes overlook: if, during the performance of the procedures, you identify matters that you believe should be communicated to the engaging party, ISRS 4400.25 permits (but does not require) such communication.
-However, the standard doesn't require or permit you to perform additional procedures beyond those agreed.
+ISRS 4400.25 adds a requirement that practitioners sometimes overlook.
+If, during the performance of the procedures, you identify matters that you believe should be communicated to the engaging party, ISRS 4400.25 permits (but does not require) such communication.
+The standard draws a line here.
+Communication is permitted.
+Expanding scope is not.
+If you find something unexpected (for instance, while tracing invoices to bank statements you notice a payment to an entity that appears related to the client’s director), you don’t add procedures on your own.
+ISRS 4400.26 permits you to communicate this to the engaging party, but the standard doesn’t require or permit you to perform additional procedures beyond those agreed.
 Scope expansion requires a new agreement.

 Worked example: AUP on a government subsidy reconciliation